mrcage/ngo-service-mapping/README.md

 ## Docker container

-Ensure the following values are set in the `.evn` file:
+Ensure the following values are set in the `.env` file:

     DB_HOST=db
     DB_PORT=3306